Sharing experiences to improve the methods and better work together

-Food security calls on the key actors of development which are the State, the local authorities, the providers of financial services, the organisations of producers.
+Food security calls on the key actors of development which are the State, the local authorities, the providers of financial services, the organizations of producers.

 Niger has set up an institutional arrangement comprised of several elements.
 It first has set a Strategy for Rural Development that articulates around three strategic axes:

-- Favour the access of rural producers to economic opportunities to create the conditions for a sustainable economic growth in a rural environment.
+- Favor the access of rural producers to economic opportunities to create the conditions for a sustainable economic growth in a rural environment.

 - Prevent the risks, improve food security and sustainably manage the natural resources to enhance the living conditions of the populations.

-- Build the capacities of the institutions and rural organisations to improve the management of the sector.
+- Build the capacities of the institutions and rural organizations to improve the management of the sector.

 PADEL also integrates the gender dimension and actively searches for the involvement of women and the vulnerable groups in the entirety of the promoted activities and in the taking into account of the specific needs of women in matters of financial services.

-Indeed, the inclusion of gender has been done through a review of the Program through the lens of the national policy in matters of gender and the interim Program of the government which constitute the frameworks in which PADEL fits.
+Indeed, the inclusion of gender has been done through a review of the programme through the lens of the national policy in matters of gender and the interim programme of the government, which constitute the frameworks in which PADEL fits.

-As a transversal dimension, the gender approach helps for a better inclusion of the vulnerable groups (women, youth, handicapped, etc.) through the nominal targeting of the beneficiaries at the grassroots.
-The Program aims at balancing the social relations in order to dampen the fact that poverty has increasingly more a feminine aspect.
-The interventions of the Program take into account in priority the constraints linked to the inequitable relations between genders as a main cause of poverty and vulnerability in order to enable women and the most vulnerable to improve their future.
+As a transversal dimension, the gender approach helps for better inclusion of the vulnerable groups (women, youth, people with disabilities, etc.) through the nominal targeting of the beneficiaries at the grassroots level.
+The programme aims at balancing the social relations in order to support women's inclusion and participation.
+The interventions of the programme take into account, in priority, the constraints linked to the inequitable relations between genders as a main cause of poverty and vulnerability, in order to enable women and the most vulnerable to improve their future.